lairgiyassir/pystartrails/README.md

 ```

 # Usage
-This package assumes that you have already a sequence of night sky images that you want to create a star-trail image based on.
+The package assumes that you already have a sequence of night sky images from which you would like to create a star-trail image.
 In order create your first star-trail image, specify :

 ``` python
 from pystartrails import TrailsGenerator